Test and Trace

 Testing in Lincolnshire

-Testing is now available for any person showing symptoms of Coronavirus, over the age of 5.
+Testing is available for any person showing symptoms of Coronavirus, over the age of 5.
+You can either chose to take the test at site near you or with a home test kit.
 Symptoms are:

 - A fever